argoproj/argo-helm/charts/argo-cd/README.md

 For full list of changes please check ArtifactHub [changelog].

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 6.1.0

+Added support for global domain used by all components.

 ### 6.0.0